krovs/oscp-writeups/docs/PWK Challenges/feast.md

 ### Initial Access

-Using administrator creds from ms02 (it's a domain admin), use psexec with interactive password.
+Using administrator credentials from MS02 (it's a domain admin), use PsExec with an interactive password.

 ![](assets/Pasted%20image%2020250228214130.png)

 ### Post Exploitation

-Get the flag
+Get the flag.

 ![](assets/Pasted%20image%2020250228214402.png)